800-937-8398 Call us for a free quote Contact us

 • Aggression: Females can be aggressive.

-• Bite risk: Females can cause serious illness and even death to humans.
-If bitten, there is an effective anti-venom available, so victims should seek medical assistance right away.
+• Bite risk: Females can cause illness and death to humans in extreme cases.
+If bitten, victims should seek medical assistance right away.

 Grass spiders

-Grass spiders are often confused with wolf spiders and hobo spiders, but the three lighter lines on the head of the grass spider distinguish it from the other two species.
-The grass spider is a shy creature, so if you happen to spot one, don’t expect it to stay around for long.
+Grass spiders are often confused with wolf spiders and hobo spiders, but the three lighter lines on the head of the grass spider help distinguish it from the other two species.
+The grass spider is shy, so if you happen to spot one, don’t expect it to stay around for long.

 • Description: Light and dark brown with very thin legs and a narrow abdomen and torso; about ¾” in size.

-• Web: Make large sheet webs with a funnel for retreat; Build webs close to the ground in grass or shrubs.
+• Web: Makes large sheet webs with a funnel for retreat.
+They build webs close to the ground in grass or shrubs.

-• Habitat: Live in grass and low-lying bushes; Are rarely found indoors.
+• Habitat: Live in grass and low-lying bushes and are rarely found indoors.

 • Aggression: Not aggressive, but may bite when cornered.